reactwg/react-native-releases/docs/guide-release-process.md

 The script will verify there are no changes to monorepo packages just to confirm you have [published monorepo packages](./guide-publish-monorepo.md).

 > [!Warning]
-> **Only for <0.74**: If the script detects there are unpublished monorepo packages, this means your release testing didn't test picks to those monorepo packages :warning: You may need to publish and re-test.
+> **Only for < 0.74**: If the script detects there are unpublished monorepo packages, this means your release testing didn't test picks to those monorepo packages :warning: You may need to publish the missing monorepo packages and re-test.

 The script will ask what npm tag you want to use
 - Select `latest` if you are publishing a patch on the [latest version](./glossary.md#latest-version).